Compliance Resource Hub

 74.6%

-prefer GPS-enabled employers after disputes
+prefer GPS-enabled employers after multiple disputes

 Workers who have experienced disputes actively prefer GPS-enabled employers — because it protects them too.
 GPS records give workers the same verifiable data employers rely on.